lheapcs/docs/pages/connector-authentication/MX.md

 On the home page of the dashboard, find the available `Client ID` and `API Key` seen under **Your Account** in either the **Development** or **Production** sections, depending on which environment you wish to authenticate.

-### 3. Allow the cyclr IP address to access MX by adding the server to MX Whitelist. https://docs.cyclr.com/cyclr-ip-allowlist
+### 3. Allow the Cyclr IP address to access MX

+Add the Cyclr servers IP to MX Whitelist. https://docs.cyclr.com/cyclr-ip-allowlist (note they only allow US server IP's)

 ## Authenticate the connector